grails-plugins/grails-paypal/README.md

 When the button is clicked the plugin will create and save a new instance of the org.grails.paypal.Payment class to track the order.
 The button will also send the IPN URL that PayPal should use to send notifications back.

-> In order for IPN to function correctly you must set the grails.serverURL setting in Config.groovy to a web facing
+> In order for IPN to function correctly you must set the grails.serverURL setting in application.groovy to a web facing
 > domain or IP address (so that PayPal can do a post back)

 Payment Tracking with Filters